jdbest/holoalphabetic/README.md

 The function `create_game()` is called by `play_game()` to make a new pangram; you may choose to create multiple games all at once, and access just the letters from the resulting object, e.g.:

 ```
-letter_list <- create_game()
+letter_list <- create_game(num_letters = 8)
 letter_list$game_letters
 ```

-The `create_game()` function chooses letters at random unless you request otherwise; as a result, it occasionally will take some time until it identifies letters that can form a pangram.
+The `create_game()` function chooses letters at random unless you request otherwise; as a result, it occasionally will take some time until it identifies letters that can form a pangram, especially if you're using `num_letters` higher than 7.

 ### `find_all_words()` and `has_pangram()`

 The function `find_all_words()` takes a string of letters and attempts to identify words that use any combination of them.
 By default, all words will use the first letter as the central one; you can change this argument.

 The function `has_pangram()` takes a vector of separated letters and simply identifies whether a pangram exists.
 This is particularly useful if you're doubting yourself!
 It intentionally does *not* tell you what the pangram is, however.
+(Use `find_all_words()` for that... or find it yourself!)

 ```
 find_all_words("jutis")
 has_pangram("jutis")
 ```